patelkrn/Internship-Tasks/README.md

-# Tasks during the Internship as a Data Analytics at Cognifyz Technologies
+# Tasks during the Internship as a Data Analyst at Cognifyz Technologies